anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 |Configure preferred Azure Active Directory tenant domain|Enables users to sign in to Windows without typing the domain name.
 If you configure this setting, the tenant domain name will prepopulate, but is still editable.|

 ## Apps
-Configure settings such as how users obtain and access apps on their devices.
+Configure settings such as how users install and access apps on their devices.

 |Setting|What it does|
 |---|---|